M-Evans/cs100-runtests/docs/README.md

 ![ss3.PNG](screenshots/ss3.PNG)

-Now let's try running a previous case.
+Now let's try running previous test cases.
 Type in ``p`` or ``previous`` and hit ``Enter`` as many times as you would like.
-Notice that the controller prints an error message when you attempt to run more test cases commands after the first one has been executed.
+Notice that the controller prints an error message when you attempt to run more test case commands after you reach the very first one.

 ![ss4.PNG](screenshots/ss4.PNG)

 Let's step forward four times (``next``).
-Make sure to take advantage of the previous command repeating feature.
+Be sure to take advantage of the previous command repeating feature.
 Now step through one more test case and...

 You'll notice that our ``bin/rshell`` has finished executing.